lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 Alien movement

 I used a for loop and added a the <code>alienClass</code> that has 👾 gif.
-Also later added the if statment so that the eliminated aliens are stored in the <code>removedAliens</code> array.
+Also later added the if statement so that the eliminated aliens are stored in the <code>removedAliens</code> array.

 ```
 function addAlien() {